braindevices/subvolumize-home/design.md

 ### Safety model

-- **btrfs-only, checked per-target.** Originally a single upfront `get_fstype(home)` gate; now every target is checked individually (`check_target_is_btrfs`).
-Once targets can live outside `$HOME` (`extra_roots`, `--sys-paths`, a followed symlink), each one may legitimately sit on a different filesystem than `$HOME` or than each other — one upfront check can't cover that.
+- **btrfs-only, checked per-target.** `check_target_is_btrfs` checks
+  every target individually — home-relative paths, `extra_roots`-covered absolute paths, `--sys-paths`, and symlink targets can each legitimately live on a different filesystem, so no single upfront check could cover all of them.
 A non-btrfs target is a **skip**, not a failure: it doesn't touch the run's exit code, matching the other benign skip categories (symlink, not-a-directory, already-a-subvolume, separate-mount-point, outside-scope).
-- **Never auto-create a missing target.** `convert_path` used to create an empty subvolume for a target that didn't exist.
-Removed: if some *ancestor* of the target is also missing (classic case — an external drive whose mountpoint directory exists but isn't currently mounted), `existing_ancestor`'s walk-up-to-something-real logic would find the wrong filesystem (the one under the empty mountpoint dir) and silently create the subvolume there instead of on the intended drive.
-A missing target is now always a skip.
+- **Never auto-create a missing target.** A target that doesn't exist yet is always a skip.
+Creating one would be dangerous specifically when some *ancestor* of the target is also missing (e.g. an external drive whose mountpoint directory exists but isn't currently mounted):
+  `existing_ancestor`'s walk-up-to-something-real logic would land the new subvolume on whatever filesystem the nearest *existing* ancestor actually sits on, not the one intended.
 - **Never delete data blindly.** Convert = rename original aside → create a fresh empty subvolume in its place → `cp -a --reflink=always -T` the backup's contents back in → restore original owner/mode →